-Even after all the heartache and tears, we all went through, I still wanted to have my own children.
+Even after all the heartache and tears, I still wanted to have my own children.
 Most have told me that would have been the best birth control ever!
 Ha!
-I wouldn’t marry him until everything was straightened out and we finally had full custody and they were all living with us full time.
+I wouldn’t marry him until we finally had full custody and they were all living with us full time.
 The only way to make that happen was to not go after her for child support.
 We didn’t care, we just wanted to give them stability.
 That meant I was helping financially also for children that I was constantly reminded were not mine.

 I may ruffle some feathers with my view, but if you had walked in my shoes and knew the whole story, you may think differently.
 It amazes me how some moms are today.
 They have no clue where their kids are, what they are doing or who they are with.
 The kids use the excuse that it’s just what kids do today.
 That is just that an excuse.
-As parents, we are not supposed to do what is easier, it’s about doing what is right.
 Being a parent is more important than being a friend.
 That within itself is a problem with today’s youth.

-on the flip side, I honestly believe that Mom’s today put to much pressure on themselves to do everything right!
-Whatever that happens to look like.
-Your kids are gonna get into the finger paint even if it is sealed and high dresser.
+I honestly believe that Mom’s today put to much pressure on themselves to do everything right!
+The kids are gonna get into the finger paint even if it is sealed and high on a dresser.
 They are going to pull all of their clothes out of that dresser.
-Chance are an older sibling will try and stuff a younger one in that drawer while the other one falls asleep in the closet.
-You get through it!
+Chances are an older sibling will try and stuff a younger one in that drawer while the other one falls asleep in the closet.
 When you look back, you just have to laugh and even cry because you miss those times as you watch those little kids get ready to turn 18.

 Your business will always be there!
 Moments with your children today are tomorrow’s memories.